 Nights 2.
 It utilizes the Forgotten Realms setting background, and is

 loosely based on the setting of the city of Phlan, and the Moonsea at

-focuses heavily on roleplay and character interaction, rather than hack
+focuses heavily on roleplay, character interaction and setting immersion, rather than hack

 and slash high magic action.

 The Moonsea is a region in the North of the continent of Faerun in

 the fictional fantasy setting of the Forgotten Realms.
 The region is

 dominated by the large lake called the Moonsea, which gives its name to